mattermost/mattermost-handbook/contributors/contributors/contribution-guidelines.md

 ### 1. Correction

-**Community Impact**: Use of inappropriate language or other behavior deemed unprofessional or unwelcome in the community.
+**Community Impact:** Use of inappropriate language or other behavior deemed unprofessional or unwelcome in the community.

-**Consequence**: A private, written warning from community leaders, providing clarity around the nature of the violation and an explanation of why the behavior was inappropriate.
+**Consequence:** A private written warning from community leaders, providing clarity around the nature of the violation and an explanation of why the behavior was inappropriate.
 A public apology may be requested.

 ### 2. Warning

-**Community Impact**: A violation through a single incident or series of actions.
+**Community Impact:** A violation through a single incident or series of actions.

-**Consequence**: A warning with consequences for continued behavior.
+**Consequence:** A warning with consequences for continued behavior.
 No interaction with the people involved, including unsolicited interaction with those enforcing the Code of Conduct, for a specified period of time.
 This includes avoiding interactions in community spaces as well as external channels